Tennol-Miseru/Camen_Visual-project-management-and-project-calendar/README.md

 Features

-Dual views: calendar + timeline, with color-coded bars spanning multiple days
+Dual views of calendar and timeline, available on the same screen, featuring color-coded bars spanning multiple days.

 Project workflow management: steps can be linked to date ranges and filtered